michaelbartnett/withlox/README.md

 - [X] Decompose all the `run_terminal` functions into parsing / exec'ing subroutines.
 They're all pretty redundant right now

-- [ ] Up-arrow history
+- [X] Up-arrow history

-- [ ] Auto-focus the input field the first time
+- [ ] Auto-scroll to bottom on output

-- [ ] Copy-paste from OS paste buffer.
-Maybe this works on Windows but just isn't implemented on OSX?
+- [X] Auto-focus the input field the first time

 - [ ] Selectable output for copy-paste